top of page

 A Collaborative, Child-Centered Model

-Functional medicine is not anti-medication — it is pro-individualization.
+Functional medicine is not anti-medication; it is pro-individualization.
 Medications, when appropriate, are used alongside lifestyle, nutritional, and systems-based interventions to optimize outcomes and reduce side effects where possible.

 Clinicians and families work together, using evidence-informed strategies tailored to the child’s biology, environment, and development.
+This collaborative approach ensures that each child receives the most effective care.

 Conclusion